 Miquon is a non-sectarian school in which families of different religious affiliations, or none, are present and welcome.
 School is not closed for religious holidays, but it is understood that some families will choose to have their children miss school for religious observance.

-Miquon students come from a wide variety of family constellations, including nuclear and blended families, two-household families, single-parent families, adoptive families, and families with gay or lesbian parents.
+Miquon students come from a wide variety of family constellations, including nuclear and blended families, two-household families, single-parent families, adoptive families, and LGBTQ families.
 Our administrative materials, classroom resources, and daily conversations reflect and normalize this diversity in our community.

 Miquon students, who are not admitted based on standardized or intelligence testing, score well above average on standardized tests in their elementary years, and are sought after by the most competitive middle and upper schools.
 They are also well-prepared to meet the challenges of 7th grade in the larger setting of a neighborhood public school.
 The 6th grade teachers work with parents of graduating students to help them assess their child’s strengths, needs, and style, so that a successful and smooth transition to a suitable middle school will be made.